 The Data Client Library is part of the HERE platform SDK which contains tools to facilitate integration between the various HERE platform component services and other infrastructure-level services like Authentication and Authorization.
 The HERE platform SDK helps you focus on designing transformations to meet your business needs rather than writing low-level code.

 For more information, see the SDK Developer Guide.

 If you are a Marketplace user and you do not have the HERE Workspace Plan, you do not have access to the SDK.
-See the Marketplace Consumer User's Guide or the Marketplace Provider User's Guide for instructions on downloading the Data Client Library.
+See the Marketplace Consumer User's Guide or the Marketplace Provider User's Guide for information on downloading the Data Client Library.